ELA Bulletin Board and Handouts Policy

 You can reserve time for a one-on-one, how-to lesson on basic computer skills, creating an e-mail account, searching and placing holds in the LION and reQuest catalogs, downloading books using our OverDrive service, and conducting research on researchIT CT – the online databases provided by the state.
-To Book-A-Librarian please call the Library (767-1560) and ask for Ann Thompson.
+To Book-A-Librarian please call the Library (860) 767-1560 and ask for Ann Thompson.

 In an effort to maintain a quiet and pleasant environment, the Library requests that patrons turn off all cell phones upon entering the building.
 Anyone needing to make or take a call while at the Library may step outside or use the lobby area.

-We also offer eleven computers for public use, six for adults and five for children.
+We also offer ten computers for public use: two for teens, four for adults, and four for children.
+Two dedicated computers are also available just for looking at our catalogue and finding materials in the library.
 Patrons may use the computers for one hour periods.
 If no one is waiting, the one hour period may be extended.
-Computer printouts are 20¢ a copy for black and white or 50 ¢ a copy for color.

 A copy machine is available to the public.
-Fees are 20¢ per page for black & white copies and 50¢ per page for color copies.
+Fees are $.20 per page for black & white copies and $.50 per page for color copies.